caravanuden/spotify_recsys/README.md

 ### Future work

 In the future, I would train my NeuMF model on the complete Spotify MPD.
 Also, I would attempt to extract playlist embeddings (under my model) for new playlists to implement prediction on the challenge set.
 I would also be interested at looking at how track-level features differ between playlist genres.
-This data was also anonymized, so I had **very** limited access to social information (ie, user followers, each users' profile, and other social networks).
+This data was also anonymized, so I had **very** limited access to social information (ie, user followers, each user's profile, and other social networks).
 This would have been very interesting to look into and incorporate into my model (I could boost performance by seeing what music your friends like).

 ### Citations